 Your time constant should be very close to 1 ms for this circuit.
 Compute your percent error, and if it is more than 15% off ask for help.
-Record your work on a sheet of paper you will attach to the end of your memo.
+Record your work computing your error and include it in your memo.

-- 11) Next we want to capture a screen shot to put into your memo.
+11) Next we want to capture a screen shot to put into your memo.
 Near the top left corner of the oscilloscope is a camera icon.
 Click on the camera icon to save a screen shot to a file.
 Then (right now!) include this screen shot in your memo for this lab.
 Do not wait to see if it all worked out!
-Put in a figure number and an appropriate caption. - 12) Finally, we would like to get the data that the scope is plotting.
+Put in a figure number and an appropriate caption.

+12) Finally, we would like to get the data that the scope is plotting.
 Near the top left of the oscilloscope, there is a (floppy) disk icon.
 Click on that and save your data to a .csv file.
 You should save this file in a convenient folder, such as the folder you made last week, since we will next be using Matlab.

-PART III
+PART II